 You do not have to wait for a claim to be rejected or until you suspect foul play.
 Depending on the circumstances and the compensation you need, contact Nelson & Smith Attorneys at Law for more information.
 We offer free consultations, and can bring you up to date on your rights as an insurer and whether or not a bad faith claim is practicable in your case.
-Furthermore, we can advise you on the following legal outlets:
+Furthermore, our experienced personal injury lawyers in Macon can advise you on the following legal outlets:

 - Working with your insurance company.
 This may be the most straightforward path, but your premium could increase.